 In 1987 the shipyard became a division of Canadian Shipbuilding and Engineering Ltd., Thunder Bay, Ontario.
 The yard was subsequently renamed Pascol Engineering Co., and was subsequently closed on June 30, 1993.

 Don Page was an official, also Bob Sutton.

 Steve Allan: General Manager, Pascol Engineering.

 Port Weller Dry Dock

-The company reportedly refitted the destroyers Terra Nova and Nipigon in 1993 (Ref.
-4, page 17) and also was known to have carried out refits and dockings on AORs and DDH 280’s.
+The company refitted the destroyers ‘HMCShips Terra Nova and Nipigon in 1993 (Ref.
+4, page 17) HMCS Haida (museum vessel now located in Hamilton) and later HMCS Athabaskan (1997) and Halifax (2003).

 Saint John Shipbuilding and Drydock Co.
 Ltd

-Irving interests acquired ownership of Halifax Shipyards when that facility received the order to construct 12 MCDV of the Kingston class, for the Canadian Navy in 1995.
+Irving acquired ownership of Halifax-Dartmouth Industries Ltd (subsequently becoming Halifax Shipyards) not long after that facility had been contracted by SNC-Lavalin (Fenco Engineers) to construct 12 Kingston class vessels for the Canadian Navy in 1992.